Jefferson Party of 6: How Quinton Jefferson, the human jungle gym, balances family and football

 “She was so excited to see his face on the screen and the announcer saying his name,” Jefferson’s wife, Nadia, said.
 “She was like, ‘What a second?’
 She was screaming: ‘There’s Daddy!
 There’s Daddy!’”

 Quinton and Nadia have four children: Zoey, 8; twins Charleigh and Quinn; and a son, Yasin, 20 months old.
-For most home games, Zoey usually accompanies Nadia in the stands, while the three youngest stay at the Seahawk’ Little Hawks game-day child care center.
+For most home games, Zoey usually accompanies Nadia in the stands, while the three youngest stay at the Seahawks’ Little Hawks gameday child care center.

-It was a treat for Charleigh to huddle up with the rest of the 12s inside CenturyLink for the season opener, and treat too for Nadia to see Quinton play what Pete Carroll later called the best game of the defensive end’s career.
+It was a treat for Charleigh to huddle up with the rest of the 12s inside CenturyLink for the season opener, and treat too for Nadia to see Quinton play what Pete Carroll called the best game of the defensive end’s career.

 “It was super special,” Nadia said.
 “I feel like he works so hard all the time, and I think it’s so great for him to get acknowledged in that way.
 It felt like, finally, here it is.
 It’s his moment.”

-Quinton, 6-feet-4 and 291 pounds, has referred to himself “a human jungle gym” for his kids, and at the family’s Newcastle house he’s the one often trying to elude tackles.
+Quinton, 6 foot 4 and 291 pounds, has referred to himself “a human jungle gym” for his kids, and at the family’s Newcastle house he’s the one often trying to elude tackles.

 “Usually when he gets home, they’re like, ‘Yes, another human to play with!’”
 Nadia said.
 “They’re literally crawling on his back, pulling on him, jumping on him.”